 " Specialty Chemicals produces and sells sodium chlorate, chlor-alkali products and sodium chlorite in North America, South America and internationally.
+On February 18, 2021, Superior entered into an agreement to sell its 100% interest in the assets and entities that make up this segment.
+Further details are included on page 26.

-Headquartered in Toronto, we trade on the Toronto Stock Exchange under the symbol SPB and have approximately 174.9 million common shares outstanding.
-We have approximately 4,261 employees worldwide.
+Headquartered in Toronto, we trade on the Toronto Stock Exchange ("TSX") under the symbol SPB and have approximately 176.1 million common shares outstanding.
+We have approximately 4,443 employees worldwide.
+Excluding the Specialty Chemicals segment, we have approximately 3,877 employees.